Assisting Clients With Individual or Employer-Provided Short & Long Term Disability Benefits

 While short and long term disability policies are designed to protect employees who suffer from illnesses and medical conditions that prevent them from working, insurance companies are notorious for denying valid claims.
 If you have received a denial of benefits letter we strongly recommend that you seek of the assistance of a disability lawyer immediately.
 If involved early on, Bryant Legal Group PC can lay the foundation needed to appeal your claim to the insurance carrier, negotiate a settlement or take your case in court.

-Don’t Delay – Contact a Chicago Bryant Legal Group PC Today
+Don’t Delay – Contact a Chicago Disability Attorney at Bryant Legal Group PC Today

 When your claim for disability benefits has been denied, you usually only have a limited amount of time to appeal the decision.
 If you fail to act with the deadline, you may forfeit your rights to collect the benefits you need to support yourself and your family.
-Don’t delay, contact Bryant Legal Group PC today by calling our Chicago office at 312-561-3010 or emailing firstname.lastname@example.org.
+Don’t delay, contact a Chicago disability attorney at Bryant Legal Group PC today by calling our office at 312-561-3010 or emailing email@example.com.